build-on-aws/content/concepts/build-GenAI-app-Bedrock-privateLink/index.md

   In order to connect your VPC and Amazon Bedrock service using AWS PrivateLink, you need to create an [**interface VPC endpoint**](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html#create-interface-endpoint-aws).

-  From VPC console, create endpoint:
+  From VPC console, create an endpoint:

   ![Bedrock-VPC-endpoint-1](images/bedrock-endpoint-1.png)